Michael J. Devlin

 Michael John Devlin (born November 19, 1965) is an American criminal convicted of kidnapping and child sexual abuse of two young boys, Shawn Hornbeck and Ben Ownby.
-He is serving 74 life sentences plus 2,020 years at Western Missouri Correctional Center in Cameron, Missouri.
+He is serving 74 life sentences plus 2,020 years at Crossroads Correctional Center in Cameron, Missouri.
 His life sentences are 30 years each; his total sentence is 4,240 years.

-Early life
+Early life, family and career

 As a child, Devlin was adopted into a large family, where he had three brothers (also adopted) and two sisters.
 He grew up in Webster Groves, Missouri.
-His parents and siblings all live in Missouri.
-Before his arrest, Devlin worked as a manager for Imo's Pizza and as a part-time funeral home worker at Bopp Chapel in Kirkwood, Missouri.
-He was living in Kirkwood at the time of his arrest.
+He was a resident of Kirkwood, Missouri, who worked as a manager for Imo's Pizza and as a part-time funeral home worker at Bopp Chapel.
 According to a friend, Devlin had once been outgoing.
 He had changed "to a much quieter person" after he developed diabetes and had two toes amputated in 2002.

 Crimes

-On January 12, 2007, Devlin was taken into custody and charged with the abduction of 13-year-old Ben Ownby, whom police found that day and Devlin had abducted four days earlier.
+On January 12, 2007, Devlin was taken into custody and charged with the abduction of 13-year-old Ben Ownby, whom police found that day and whom Devlin had abducted four days earlier.
 At the time of his discovery, law enforcement officials found another missing boy, Shawn Hornbeck.
 He had disappeared on October 6, 2002, then aged 11, while riding his bike to a friend's house in Richwoods, Missouri.
 No one had heard from him until he was discovered in Devlin's apartment.

 The two boys were discovered after police noticed Devlin's white pickup truck, which matched the description of a vehicle in the vicinity of the 2007 abduction, in the parking lot of his apartment complex.
 They happened to be there to serve an unrelated arrest warrant.
 Hornbeck lived with Devlin, who presented the boy as his son.
 He was separated from his family for a total of four years, three months and six days, during which time the Shawn Hornbeck Foundation and Search and Rescue Team were established.
 Both boys were reunited with their families after their discovery.

 Soon after Devlin's arrest, prosecutors and investigators from Washington, Franklin, St. Louis and Lincoln counties, along with the FBI, the Missouri State Highway Patrol, and Kirkwood and St. Charles police, formed a task force to investigate Devlin's possible involvement in other unsolved cases.

+Devlin is also believed to be the kidnapper of Charles Arlin Henderson, 11 and Bianca Piper, 13.
+Though, his involvement in Piper's disappearance is discredited due to his interest in boys specifically.